yoander/libretech.tips/devops/Bash function to connect via ssh to Virtual Box VM using VM Name.md

 author: sedlav
 ---

-This a bash function that allows to connect to a Virtual Box VM using VM Name, for example: vbossh centos
+This a bash function that allows to connect to a Virtual Box VM using VM Name, for example: vboxssh centos

 {{< highlight bash >}}{{% readfile file="/gist/sh/vboxssh/vboxssh.sh" markdown="false" %}}{{< /highlight >}}